8ta4/say/DONTREADME.md

 ### Accuracy

-`say` is designed with the anticipation that another AI model will utilize its transcriptions.
+> Does this tool focus on interacting with Large Language Models or readability?

-Interaction with the LLM takes the front seat here, even over traditional readability.
-It's all about preserving the essence and intent of your words.
+Interaction with Large Language Models (LLMs) takes the front seat here. `say` is built with the expectation that LLMs will use its transcripts, even if it means sacrificing readability.

+> Is there a Word Error Rate goal?

+Word Error Rate can be misleading.
+It counts every mistake equally, regardless of how significant or trivial it is.

+What matters is whether LLMs can understand what you are saying and respond accordingly.

 Not all words are created equal.
-Getting named entities right is crucial.
+Getting named entities and trendy terms right is crucial.

-And don't forget those trendy new terms - `say` knows they're crucial to nail down.

 ### Latency